ROUVY vs. MyWhoosh: Which App is the Right for You? (2026)

 Usually, there are not that many people in ROUVY

 Another drawback of ROUVY is the lack of an in-game chat feature.
 To communicate with friends, you’ll need to use third-party apps.
-In contrast, MyWhoosh includes a built-in chat, making it easier to interact.
+In contrast, MyWhoosh includes a built-in chat, making interaction easier.
 ROUVY also doesn’t offer in-app gestures like waving, so greeting others directly isn’t an option.
 Although ROUVY introduced the ROUVY Companion app, it still doesn’t address the absence of a chat function.

 MyWhoosh provides the MyWhoosh Link app, which enhances the desktop app by allowing users to explore events, join clubs, chat with others, and more.
 It works basically like the Zwift Companion app.